-My current research concerns investigating the possibilities of using monads as an aid to constructing modular compilers within a functional framework, building upon previous work in the field on modular interpreters.
-I'm also interested in methods of proving program correctness, category theory, automated theorem proving within functional languages and computational complexity theory.
+My PhD research investigated the possibilities of using monads as an aid to constructing modular compilers within a functional framework, building upon previous work in the field on modular interpreters.
+I'm also interested in multicore/heterogeneous computing, automatic parallelisation, provably correct code transformations, category theory and automated theorem proving within functional languages.

 In previous work, we proposed a new approach to the problem of implementing compilers in a modular manner, by combining earlier work on the development of modular interpreters using monad transformers with the a la carte approach to modular syntax.
 In this article, we refine and extend our existing framework in a number of directions.
 In particular, we show how generalised algebraic datatypes can be used to support a more modular approach to typing individual language features, we increase the expressive power of the framework by considering mutable state, variable binding, and the issue of noncommutative effects, and we show how the Zinc Abstract Machine can be adapted to provide a modular universal target machine for our modular interpreters.